 Description

-MATERIALS: muniment room and cells: cream brick in Flemish bond and orange brick in English bond; the roof is not visible.
-Meeting room: magnesium limestone ashlar and orange brick in English bond, the roof is slate.
+The muniment room and cells are built of cream brick in a Flemish bond pattern, and orange brick in an English bond pattern; the roof is not visible.
+The meeting room is constructed of magnesium limestone ashlar and orange brick in English bond, with a slate roof.

-The S, rear elevation of the two buildings has a patch of cream bricks at the left-hand end but is otherwise of orange brick with various blocked windows and concrete coping.
-At the right-hand end the meeting room has a projecting, flat-roofed outshot with a pedestrian gateway to the far right opening into a pathway into the yard in front of the Guildhall.
-The meeting room has a large eaves stack to the left and a smaller eaves stack to the right, both of cream brick.
-There is a small, central dormer window.
+The south, rear elevation presents a patch of cream brick at the left-hand end, with the remainder being constructed of orange brick and incorporating various blocked windows and concrete coping.
+At the right-hand end, the meeting room has a projecting, flat-roofed outshot with a pedestrian gateway, leading to a pathway into the yard in front of the Guildhall.
+The meeting room has a large eaves stack of cream brick to the left and a smaller one to the right, along with a small central dormer window.

-Pursuant to s.1 (5A) of the Planning (Listed Buildings and Conservation Areas) Act 1990 (‘the Act’) it is declared that interiors of the meeting room and the muniment and cells building have been altered and are not of special architectural or historic interest.
+The interiors of the meeting room and the muniment and cells building have been altered and do not retain special architectural or historic interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.